elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 Changes:

-- Ingress-nginx-controller has been updated from v0.28.0 to v0.49.3, bringing various updates.
+- Ingress-NGINX-controller has been updated from v0.28.0 to v0.49.3, bringing various updates.
     - Additionally, the configuration option `allow-snippet-annotations` has been set to `false` to mitigate known security issue [CVE-2021-25742](https://github.com/kubernetes/ingress-nginx/issues/7837)
 - Fixes, minor version upgrades, improvements to resource requests and limits for applications, improvements to stability.

 ## v0.17.0